 - UV400 filter

-I know that the look is subjective.
-But I asked 10 of my fellow cyclists, and eight agreed they like the 100% Speedcraft sunglasses.
+I know that appearance is subjective.
+But I asked 10 of my fellow cyclists, and eight agreed they liked the 100% Speedcraft sunglasses.

 Before 100% partnered with Peter Sagan in 2017, you could be familiar with the 100% brand thanks to mountain/downhill biking and motocross sunglasses.

-However, their clever marketing, supported by Peter Sagan, also resulted in the growing popularity among road cyclists.
+However, their clever marketing, backed by Peter Sagan, also led to growing popularity among road cyclists.

 100% sunglasses are typical for their large size, sharp edges, and high-quality materials.
 The lens has hydrophobic & oleophobic treatment to repel water, oil, and dirt.
 Of course, the lens is coated with a scratch-resistant layer, so you won’t scratch the lens as easily.

 100% also developed lenses that increase color contrast and clarity.
-This technology is called HiPER and is available for selected lenses only.
+This technology, called HiPER, is available only for selected lenses.
 So keep that in mind.

-The Speedcraft glasses are available in more than ten attractive colors and Peter Sagan’s limited editions.
-If you are a woman or a person with a narrow face, I recommend checking their XS version.
+The Speedcraft glasses are available in more than ten attractive colors, as well as Peter Sagan’s limited editions.
+I recommend checking their XS version if you are a woman or have a narrow face.

 Oakley Sutro (Best Big Cycling Sunglasses)